fworks/algorithms-spring-boot/README.md

 #### Option A)

-Faster way, running using the docker images that the last successful build generated.
+The faster way, running using the docker images that the last successful build generated.

 ###### Step 1) Download the file docker-compose.yml